jasonmccreary/blog-posts/2012-11-06-tough-mudder-kentucky.md

 Similar to last year, the weather was overcast, windy, and in the 40s.
 We had an 8:00am start time.
 So limited sleep added to the challenge.
 But we prefer the early start for a fresh course.
 Free from obstacle lines and everything covered in mud.

 Now the Tough Mudder is challenging all around.
 Beyond the obstacles.
-You&rsquo;re running on uneven ground over rock, sand, mud, or tall grass.
-You&rsquo;re constantly wet and often covered in mud.
-So you&rsquo;re constantly carrying a few extra pounds.
+You're running on uneven ground over rock, sand, mud, or tall grass.
+You're constantly wet and often covered in mud.
+So you're constantly carrying a few extra pounds.
 The weather, hot or cold, also drains your energy.

 ## Most Dreaded Tough Mudder Obstacle